 The fifth strategy or key result area is the formation of a sustainable and reliable National Teams from the elite squad to participate with a will to win in Davis Cup, Federation Cup, SEA Games, Asian Games, Commonwealth Games and the Olympic Games.
 While winning is not everything yet losing well is everything.

-It is hope, with this strategic mission in place, a Malaysian could emerge one day playing in Wimbledon?
+It is hope, with this strategic mission in place since 2005, a Malaysian could emerge one day playing in Wimbledon?